smnenko/cyclical-descent-method/README.md

 # Cyclical Descent Method Application
 That repository is result of my course work at university.
 It was developed on Python programming language with PyQt5.
 It shows chart that was made with maplotlib library.
-There is *.ui file inside therefore you able to configrate application design via QtDesigner.<br /><br />
+There is *.ui file inside therefore you able to configure application design via QtDesigner.<br /><br />
 Subject:  Optimization of the Design Solutions
 Theme: Build application that can solve multidimensional optimization problem via Cyclical Decent Method